-We do not have any equity listed on a securities exchange, and therefore are not required to comply with any independence requirements imposed by the exchanges.
-Pursuant to our Regulations, we are required to have one independent director, as defined by the regulations, but are not required to have a specified number in excess of that.
-Our Board has concluded that for the fiscal year ended May 31, 2022, Mr. Kelly and Mrs. Karson were independent directors under the requirements of our Regulations and under the standards applicable to companies listed on the New York Stock Exchange.
+We do not have any equity listed on a securities exchange, and therefore are not required to comply with any independence requirements imposed by the various securities exchanges.
+Pursuant to our Regulations, we are required to have one independent director, as defined by the Regulations, but are not required to have a specified number in excess of that.
+Our Board has concluded that for the fiscal year ended May 31, 2023, Mr. Kelly and Mr. Kosoy were independent directors under the requirements of our Regulations and under the standards applicable to companies listed on the New York Stock Exchange.